gcallah/BookReviews/mitchell.md

 and socialist, well, that is what they think.

+Mitchell spends a good amount of the book discussing the history of attitudes towards private property beginning with the Bible, continuing with Plato, Aristotle, Aquinas, Locke, the American founders, Tocqueville, Marx, Ropke, and more.
+He makes it clear that many people have supported the idea of private property, for many reasons.
+This material is interesting, but I can't help feeling that Mitchell would have been better off writing two books: one a pure history of the idea of property, and the other his argument for the widespread ownership of productive property, which would use historical material only to buttress his case.

 Mitchell quotes Mises: "if workers... 'changed their locations and occupations according to the requirements of the labor market, they could eventually find